niek95/Data_project/DESIGN.md

 Firstly, the dataset that is going to be used is massive, and contains about 6.5 million datapoints.
 To make sure the visualizations are runnable and to prevent losing the big picture the data will have to be aggregated into a more usable format.
+Firstly we delete all columns we don't need.
 As we are interested in the differences between police precincts the data will be split into three categories: violations, misdemeanors and felonies.
-Each precinct will be represented as a json object, containing the amount of each category of crime, sorted by day or hour.
+Each precinct will be converted to an object, containing the amount of each category of crime, sorted by day or hour.
 This way the file size can be reduced by a significant amount.